-Prior to forming WLG, Mark led the Noncompete, Trade Secret, and Unfair Competition practice at a large Boston-based law firm.
-A significant part of Mark's practice involves helping companies protect their valuable trade secrets and business relationships.
+Prior to forming Whitney Law Group, Mark led the Noncompete, Trade Secret, and Unfair Competition practice at a large Boston-based law firm.
+A significant part of Mark’s practice involves helping companies protect their valuable trade secrets and business relationships.

 Over the years, Mark has handled a wide variety of matters involving trade secret misappropriation under then-existing state statutes and related common law claims.
 WLG has an established network of computer forensic consultants with whom Mark has worked, to enable a rapid assessment of potential misappropriation.
 With the recent passage of the federal Defend Trade Secrets Act of 2016, Congress has federalized much of trade secret law and provided powerful new tools to companies to protect and recover their stolen trade secrets.
 Let WLG apply its experience in this area to your trade secret issue.
 We will work closely to evaluate your case, and if necessary, race to the courthouse to seek immediate injunctive relief to hopefully stop the damage before it happens.